Twitter Music App

 In the name of Twitter #music, you see hashtag because it widely used for most activities that you do on Twitter.

 The songs on Twitter #music currently come from three sources: iTunes, Spotify or Rdio.
 By default, you will be hearing previews from iTunes when exploring music in the app.
 Subscribers to Rdio and Spotify can log in to their accounts to enjoy full tracks that are available in those respective catalogs.
-More online music services are expected to be added on Twitter #music in near future.
+More online music services are expected to be added on Twitter #music in the near future.

 As of now, this service is available only on iOS.
 This means that you need to have an iPhone or iPad in order to use this service.

-How does Twitter #music helps music lovers?
+How does Twitter #music help music lovers?

 If you are interested in the songs that have been tweeted by the artists and people you follow on Twitter, you can navigate to #NowPlaying to view and listen to those songs.
 If you scroll through a chart and you want to learn more about a band, like Chvrches, you can tap their avatar to see their top song, follow them right from the chart, or tap their Twitter username to go to their profile.